 “Tell me again about what happened.
 It sounded impossible.”

 Roger thought back to nearly an hour of unanswerable questions with four New York City police officers.
-“After we left Stamford a man in a trench coat got up, walked over to my seat, and opened his mouth like he wanted to say something.
-But the train lurched and he tripped over my leg.
-When he fell down the gun in his coat pocket went off.
+“After we left Stamford a man in a trench coat got up and walked toward the restroom.
+When he got to my seat he stopped and opened his mouth like he wanted to say something.
+The train suddenly lurched and he tripped over my leg.
+He fell down and the gun in his coat pocket went off.
 He died instantly.”

 “He tripped on your leg?”

 “I felt his leg collide with mine.
-A shock for both of us.
-Kind of like a miniature train wreck inside the train.”
+Like a miniature train wreck inside the train.”

 “Was that the phrase you used with the police?
 If so, it was very colorful.
 Good travel writing!”
 Sam put on an expression of feigned bonhomie.

-As soon as the man hit the floor, Roger tried to convince himself that his body had reacted reflexively—merely to preserve its own physical space.
+As soon as the man hit the floor, Roger tried to convince himself that his body had reacted reflexively merely to preserve its own physical space.
 That’s what he wanted to believe.
-But a part of him felt that what happened was part of a nightmare in which they’d both been fighting against a demon, and the demon won.
+But a part of him felt that what happened belonged to a nightmare in which they’d both been fighting against a demon, and the demon won.
 A nightmare that, eerily, suggested a sequel.

 “One of the policemen said it was a Series 70 Colt—a gun that doesn’t have a firing pin block to protect it from shooting on impact.”
-This fact had lodged itself solidly in Roger’s mind as one of the few things that might possibly have made sense.
+This fact had lodged itself solidly in Roger’s mind as one of the few things that made sense.